cvmfs-contrib/cvmfs-tutorial-2021/docs/02_stratum0_client.md

 This file contains the public key of the repository you want to access.

 You can copy this file from your Stratum 0 server, where it is stored under `/etc/cvmfs/keys/`.
+Note that verification of the integrity of the repository content relies on securely distributing this public key to client nodes, so in production you should take care to e.g. confirm the fingerprint or checksum of this key.

 #### Main repository configuration